-2 Where the fiscal year does not correspond to the calendar year, in-force exposures on the day following the fiscal year-end should be used rather than 1 January 2021.
+2 Where the fiscal year does not correspond to the calendar year, in-force exposures on the day following the fiscal year-end should be used rather than 1 January 2022.

-Reporting currency: All amounts reported with respect to the stress/scenarios tests must be shown in the reporting currency.
+Reporting currency: All amounts reported concerning the stress/scenarios tests must be shown in the reporting currency.

-Vendor and/or internal model descriptions: To assist the Authority with comparability, the insurer/group is to provide a description of the vendor model(s) used to perform the stress/scenario tests, identifying what model and version was used for each stress/scenario.
+Vendor and/or internal model descriptions: To assist the Authority with comparability, the insurer/group is to describe the vendor model(s) used to perform the stress/scenario tests, identifying what model and version were used for each stress/scenario.
 The acquisition of a vendor package is not an obligation.
 Where an internal model is utilised, the description should also include information on the internal model's key assumptions and parameters.

-Confirmation of no loss exposure: For instances where the insurer/group has no loss exposure to a particular financial market scenario(s), underwriting loss scenario(s) and/or has no Other Underwriting Loss Scenarios, the Authority has created a new section that allows for the confirmation that fields left blank/omitted are the result of no loss exposure.
+Confirmation of no loss exposure: For instances where the insurer/group has no loss exposure to a particular financial market scenario(s), underwriting loss scenario(s) and/or has no "other underwriting loss scenarios", the Authority has created a new section that allows for the confirmation that fields left blank/omitted are the result of no loss exposure.